kartheekakkur/GradientDescent/README.md

 Notebook implementing the Gradient Descent

 # Implementing the basic functions
-Here is your turn to shine.
-Implement the following formulas.
+We Implement the following formulas.
 - Sigmoid activation function

 - Output (prediction) formula